Become a Patron

-We collected 419 quilts from the wonderful quilters in Arizona and several other states for the 2016 QFaC Quilt Auction.
-Thanks to everyone who donated!
-August 1, 2016 was the last day quilts were accepted for the 2016 Auction.
-We are now actively seeking quilts for the 2019 Auction Cycle and will be happy to take donated quilts for a variety of fundraisers during the next couple of years culminating in a special event in the fall of 2019,
+We are actively seeking quilts for the 2019 Auction Cycle and will be happy to take donated quilts for a variety of fundraisers during the next couple of years culminating in a special event in the fall of 2019.

 Print the new quilt donation form here Quilt Donation Form

 Please complete the above donation form and contact any board member to donate a quilt or deliver to a drop-off location.

 Cactus Quilts at 7921 N. Oracle Rd